 Your trip includes

 - Round-trip airfare

-- Breakfast and Dinner daily
+- Breakfast and Dinners daily

-- Wine and mineral water with dinners
+- Wine and Mineral Water with dinners

 - Transfers as per itinerary

 - Assistance of a professional local Christian Guide(s)

 - Sightseeing and admissions fees as per itinerary

 - Catholic Priest, Mass daily & Spiritual activities